 NUMBER OF ENTRIES: Entries will be on a first come, first serve basis and will be limited to the amount of performance time available.
 DANCE MACHINE reserves the right to add additional competition days or move the competition location due to unforeseen circumstances.
 Dance Machine also bears the right to refuse entries at their discretion.

 ALL FEES ARE NON-REFUNDABLE FOR ANY REASON.
-We will issue a credit for use at a future event if there is proof of injury or family emergency preventing a performer form being able to participate.
+We can issue a credit for use at a future event if there is proof of injury or family emergency preventing a performer from being able to participate.

 Routines awarded a High Gold Award or higher qualify to compete in the Dance Machine’s America’s National Dance Championships Finals.
 National information will be posted on the website and provided at regional competitions.
 If you need national finals in advance please contact the office.

-Absolutely No forms of liquids (including water), gels, aerosols, glitter, or confetti ect. which may effect the stage surface may be used during a routine.
-All props must be in place within the given time limit of the routine, unless certain circumstances warrant reasonable additional time as a result of the stage location and conditions.
+Absolutely No forms of liquids (including water), gels, aerosols, glitter, or confetti etc. which may affect the stage surface may be used during a routine.
+All props must be in place within the given time limit of the routine unless certain circumstances warrant reasonable additional time as a result of the stage location and conditions.